FAD - Creating Fashion Futures!

-Fashion a Difference! gives disadvantaged young people personal and technical skills to progress in the fashion industry; through technical workshops, advice from professionals working in the industry and peer mentoring the young people make realistic progression plans.
+FAD - Creating Fashion Futures gives young people at risk of dropping out of education personal and technical skills to progress in the fashion industry; through technical workshops, advice from volunteer fashion professionals and peer mentoring the young people make realistic progression plans.

 Charity information: FAD (Fashion Awareness Direct)

 Young people from disadvantaged backgrounds struggle to access a sustainable career in the fashion industry due to lack of relevant support both technical and personal.
 Because of their backgrounds they do not have the networks and role models, nor the employability, social, technical or personal skills needed to progress.
 As a result, young people are adopting negative life patterns leading to a lack of direction, unemployment, de-motivation and anti-social behaviour